TheodoreVB/cse15l-lab-reports/Lab5/Lab5Report.md

 ### Student:

 Oops, I realize I was used to java following the javac command on the line after, so I didn't think about the fact the error code being stored in `$?` was the error code being returned by the java command, and not the javac command, so it only knew that an error existed when the code ran, not the compiler.
-Here's a screenshot of it working correctly now!
+I fixed it by moving the compile error check between the javac and java commands as shown below.
+Also, here's a screenshot of it working correctly now!
 Thank you!

 Fixed lines:
 ```bash